dan9418/play-what-beta/README.md

+# NOTE

+This repo contains early beta code for the the Play What library.
+Active development has moved to the [play-what](https://github.com/dan9418/play-what) and [play-what-react-viewers](https://github.com/dan9418/play-what-react-viewers) repos.

-# Play What?
+## Play What?

-*Play What* is a React component library for visualizing music theory concepts.
-It provides a simple API for configuring built-in viewer components and creating your own.
+*Play What* is a music theory toolkit for JavaScript.
+It provides tools for music theory computations and React components for visualization.

-This beta version is subject to major changes as I finalize the architecture and features for the first major release.

-For interactive documentation and examples, see my [sample project site](https://dan9418.github.io/play-what-sample/).
+For interactive documentation on this beta version, see the [sample project site](https://dan9418.github.io/play-what-sample/).

-## Features

-- Presets for Chords, Scales, Modes, and Roman Numerals
-- Easy transposition of any concept to any key and/or octave
-- Configurable viewer components to visualize these concepts
-- Built-in viewers for keyboards and fretboards
-- A simple API for creating custom viewers

-## Motivation

-My primary goals for developing this project were to...

-- Learn the ReactJS framework
-- Complete a substantial project demonstrating good design and best practices for my portfolio
+## Future of this project

+The final version will be published as two packages:

-- Learn complex music theory concepts
+- A pure JS library for music theory utilities
-- Create a useful, open-source tool that is highly configurable and extensible
+- An official library of React comonents for consuming the core package

+I expect to formally release V1 in Spring 2020.